 For what it’s worth, this is now my personal go-to.
 Other options?
 British Airways also has a pretty good resource, which I’ll cross reference for nuance.

 Timatic From IATA

-Making things more complicated, if you’re transiting through some countries, they may have their own rules, even for transit, such as testing needs, so it’s good to check both your transit city and final destination.
+Good to know: if you’re transiting through some countries, they may have their own rules, even for transit, such as testing needs, so it’s good to check both your transit city and final destination.

-If a country were to introduce mandatory testing, a health declaration or a new visa before you’d be allowed on a flight, the IATA interactive map would be an early place to find that info and track it down.
-And yes, to complete the steps required before check in.
+If a country were to introduce mandatory testing, a health declaration or a new visa before you’d be allowed on a flight, an airline *should* help you to know that, but it is not their job.
+It’s more of a courtesy.

-Airlines are great, but the burden of what you need to have ready before you travel isn’t on them, it’s on you.
+Airlines are great, but the burden of what you need to have ready before you travel isn’t on them.
+It’s you.
 Basically, they can keep you from boarding a flight, even if they didn’t tell you about this extra thing you might need in the meantime if you don’t have the right docs.
 Otherwise, they get fined.